By Mel Lee-Smith

 In October of that year, the regiment deployed to France, but Cpl.
 Conroy couldn't bear to leave his four-legged friend behind.
 So Conroy smuggled Stubby onto the ship in an overcoat.
 In his 18-month tenure with the Army, Stubby participated in more than 15 battles, alerting soldiers of incoming enemy fire and locating injured infantrymen on the battlefield.

-One night during the Argonne offensive, Stubby was patrolling when he heard a shuffle near the trenches.
-He sniffed out a German spy, who attempted to trick the dog.
+One night during the Meuse–Argonne offensive operation, Stubby was patrolling when he heard a shuffle near the trenches.
+He sniffed out a German spy, who then attempted to trick the dog.
 Stubby was too smart for him, though, and pinned him down until other soldiers arrived to capture him.
 Afterward, Stubby was promoted to sergeant — the only K9 veteran in American history to receive the honor.

 Stubby made it home safe and sound, though not unscathed.
 He suffered injuries from mustard gas and grenade shrapnel, but recovered and lived a happy life with Cpl.
 Conroy, who went on to study law at Georgetown University.